TeknooSoftware/states/docs/howto/quick-startup.md

 Warning : the library require also a `PSR-0 autoloader` (http://www.php-fig.org/psr/psr-0/).
 An implementation is available in the root of this project (file called `psr0_autoloader.php`), if it has been detected, it is automatically loaded by the file `bootstrap.php`.
 Else you can use another implementation.

+###Configure autoloader
+The library is now loaded but it is not known where your stated class are present.
+By default, the loader instantiate in the bootstrap file use path defined in the php configuration option `include_path` to find and load stated class.

+The loader can also register specifics namespaces with their locations.
+If one of these namespace is detected during an autoloading, namespace's paths will be checked before `include_path`.
+A namespace can accept several paths.
+To register a namespace, you must use the method `registerNamespace` of the loader.

+The instance of the loader instantiated in the bootstrap file is returned by itself when it is included with statements `include`, `include_once`, `require` or `require_once`.

 ###Prepare folders